Rupertswood

 The estate was sold in 1925 to Hugh Victor McKay, a wealthy industrialist and inventor of the Sunshine Harvester.
-When McKay died in 1926, Rupertswood was bought by pastoralist William Naughton, and then in 1927 by the Salesian Society, which used the mansion and surrounding property as a male boarding school.
+When McKay died in 1926, Rupertswood was bought by pastoralist William Naughton.
+In 1927, the estate was bought by the Salesian Society, which used the mansion and surrounding property as a male boarding school.
 The school later became co-educational, relocated into separate premises nearby, and is known as Salesian College, Rupertswood.

-In March 2006, the Commonwealth Games Queen's Baton Relay travelled to the area, where a re-enactment of the handing over of The Ashes to the English took place in front of a small local crowd.
+In March 2006, the Commonwealth Games Queen's Baton Relay travelled to the area, where a re-enactment of the handing over of the Ashes to the English took place in front of a small local crowd.

 The mansion was restored with the help of interior designer and Victorian architecture specialist Jacqui Robertson and converted into a hotel that was often used for weddings and other formal events until its closure in 2014.
-The contents were auctioned on site in July 2014 by Glenelg Auction Centre.
+The contents were auctioned on-site in July 2014 by Glenelg Auction Centre.
 The building is now used as administration offices for Salesian College.